USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 - exemption from work for participation in the habilitation colloquium.

-- to undergo training, scientific or teaching internship abroad;
+- education, scientific or teaching internship abroad;

-- participate in a conference;’
+- participation in a conference;

 Health leave Article 131, section 1 of the Act |